-There may be exclusions to this cover so ensure you have read your terms and conditions fully.
-Driving other cars cover is usually an entitlement for the policyholder only, and it will only cover you in a privately owned car that doesn’t belong to you.
+- There may be exclusions to this cover so make sure you've read your terms and conditions.
+Driving other cars is usually an entitlement for the policyholder only, and it will only cover you in a privately owned car that doesn’t belong to you.

 "My car has been modified, am I covered?"

 A modification is any change to your car manufacturer's standard specification.

 - These include things like changing the alloy wheels, suspension, tinted windows, as well as exhaust or engine changes.

 - If you don't tell us what modifications you or previous owners have made to your vehicle, you could risk any claims not being paid and your insurance policy being cancelled.
 Find out what modifications you need to tell us about.

 "I lost a set of car keys while I was out shopping, what should I do?"

 - We pay to replace your lost or stolen ignition keys or other 'start' devices, as well as for all the locks to be replaced on your vehicle – so long as they weren't left in, on, attached to, or in the immediate proximity of your car while it was unattended.

 “My car got stolen when I was defrosting it.
 I left the key in the ignition to have the heaters on.
 Can I claim?”